andrico1234/fika-frontend-exercise/readme.md

 The API will provide part of the image url via the `poster_path` field of each film.
 It must be combined with the base image path `https://image.tmdb.org/t/p/w500/`

 **Have fun!**

+# Review

+## What I completed

+- Got the React Native Application running on an iOS simulator
+- Implemented Navigation
+- Retrieved data from the server-side
+- Implemented the Fika Brand colours

+## What I didn't complete

+- Display the images as part of the poster_path.
+- I would have just used the `<Image source={`${basePath}${movie.image_path}`} />`
+- Improved layout
+- Testing on Android Simulator and Real Device

+## Things I would like to add

+Given more time (or as part of a larger project) I would add/consider:

+- Detox testing + React Native Testing Library tests
+- Test on physical devices and different operating systems
+- Implement infinite scrolling/search features for the application.
+This would be done fairly easily via the [React Query library](https://react-query.tanstack.com/docs/guides/infinite-queries)
+- Personalised choices, via a questionnaire
+- Implementing the Fika branding and tone of voice
+- Collaborate closely with the product department to understand the problem we're solving
+- Build a number of low-fidelity mockups to understand earlier on if we're acting against the business needs

+## How I would've approached this if I was given more time